 Provisional membership is not guaranteed for the following year but applications will be invited for consideration.
 A provisional member will not be offered full membership for at least 12 months.

-7 Any member not renewing or not providing insurance proof will be deemed as not wanting / failing to renew from the first day of February in the current year.
+7 Any member not renewing or not providing insurance proof will be deemed as not wanting / failing to renew by the 14th of January in the current year.
 BMFA membership through the club will only be available until 10th January of the current year.
 There will be no refunds if a member decides to leave in the current year unless the officers decide to reimburse in special circumstances.

 8 The previous year's membership card is valid as proof of membership until the end of January of the current year.
-The member will not be allowed to fly until BMFA insurance proof for the current year has been lodged with the secretary, this insurance proof need does not apply to those members who join the BMFA via the club.
+The member must not fly until BMFA insurance proof for the current year is available for the secretary to check on the BMFA GoMem portal.

 9 Any person can apply for membership to the club, this will be in writing on the club's application form, which is available from the secretary on request, application does not guarantee membership.
 If there are vacancy's membership may be offered to those who do not belong to another club in the first instance, all applications will be considered.

 The club does not insist that prospective applicants for membership hold the A or B proficiency license but that they are responsible and competent individuals.

 10 Provisional members may fly at the site providing they contact the Safety Officer when arriving on site by means of a Mobile Phone text message stating their name and BMFA membership number.
 A provisional member may not permit an individual to fly as a visitor.